Ultrapar: Market position

 According to Sindigás, the union for distributors of LPG, in 2019, Ultragaz was the market leader in the distribution of LPG with a 23.25% share of the Brazilian market.

 Ipiranga is the second largest fuel distributor in Brazil, with more than 6,500 service stations.

 Ultracargo is the market leader in the sector of independent bulk-liquid storage terminals in Brazil.
 It is present in the country's main ports and owns and operates modern terminals for the storage and movement of a range of products.
-In total, its six terminals have a static storage capacity of 955 thousand m³.
+In total, its six terminals have a static storage capacity of 955 thousand m^{3}.